Iconically Canadian

 But how did these creatures become one of Canada’s national symbols?

 Moose are highly adaptable and versatile creatures.
-Masters of water and land, the moose is capable of diving up to five meters under the water and is able to run over fifty kilometers per hour.
+Masters of water and land, they are capable of diving up to five meters under the water and is able to run over fifty kilometers per hour.
 Their fur acts as an insulating mechanism that allows them to survive incredibly cold temperatures, their nose even functions in such a way that the cold air they inhale is warm by the time it reaches their lungs!
 With their long legs, they can also trek through snow more than three feet deep.
-The endurance of the moose is a testament to any being living in the true north, including Canadians!
+The endurance of this magnificent animal is a testament to any being living in the true north, including Canadians!

 The moose is a majestic and beautiful creature whose strength, adaptability and resilience are a testament to life in Canada, both wildlife and human life.
 They are a sight that can be recognized quickly by any Canadian from any province!
 They are a noble animal who, above all, demonstrates the Canadian spirit and the majesty of the Canadian wild.